Yuzper/GeospatialDataScienceProject/README.md

 # Running our prototype routing:
-cd to root directory, same as interactive_route.py
+First be in root directory, same as <pre> interactive_route.py </pre>

-commandline:
+then run in commandline:
-streamlit run interactive_route.py
+<pre> streamlit run interactive_route.py </pre>

-Will open a browser window running a local server, the loading of LA roads graph may take some time on the first load (2-5 minutes, depending on computer processing power).
+Will open a browser window running a local server.
+The loading of LA roads graph may take some time on the first load (2-5 minutes, depending on computer processing power).
 After that it should only take a second to calculate the routes.

 To create a route, click anywhere within the marked LA area as origin spot, then another within as destination and it will calculate the fastest route (blue) and the route with minimal risk (green, can be orange and red segments if they are more risky).